 So you’ve conquered the soap bar, and now you’re ready to tackle making liquid soap from scratch.
 This post demonstrates how to make a basic liquid soap.
 I will try to explain this as simply as it really is, so that you don’t run away in a panic.
 It is a long process, but it is also an easy one.You can use this as a base to customise your own shampoo, dishwashing liquid, shower gel etc. I’ve included step-by-step photos that will hopefully make the process easier to follow.

 If you are new to soap-making, I highly recommend trying my basic soap bar recipe first.
 The method for liquid soap is similar, so if you are familiar with soap bars then liquid soap will be a bubbly breeze.
 But if you haven’t, then liquid soap may sound complicated – which it is definitely not.
 If you’ve read other recipes, they may have intimidated you to the point of giving up.
 Yes, it is more involved than soap bars, but it’s still totally doable.
 If you are more of a practical learner, you can attend my soap-making classes.
-Sign-up to be notified about the next workshop here.
+Or sign-up to be notified about the next workshop here.
 No spam, I promise!
+My next workshops are in JHB in September / October 2018.

 Before we lather up, let me deal with a few FAQs…